AI Compliance for Regulated Financial Institutions

 Board or senior management mandate

-When the board directs legal or compliance to address AI regulatory risk, you need structured deliverables — a classification opinion, gap report, and governance framework — not internal research.
+When the board directs legal or compliance to address AI regulatory risk, you need structured deliverables: a classification opinion, gap report and governance framework.
+Not internal research.

 Moderate